vccw-team/wp-cli-vackup/README.md

   dir: /Users/miya0001/backups
 ```

-See more about configuration: http://wp-cli.org/config/
+See more about configuration: https://make.wordpress.org/cli/handbook/config/

 ## Subcommands

 * `wp vackup create`: Create a .zip archive from WordPress.
 It contains files and database.
 * `wp vackup restore`: Restore the WordPress site from a .zip archive.
+* `wp vackup server`: Launch a temporary WordPress site with PHP built-in web server.

 ### Backup your WordPress files and database.

-The file name of the archive will be generated from `home_url()` and timestamp.
+The file name of the archive will be generated from `home_url()` and a timestamp.

 ```bash
 $ wp vackup create --dir=path/to/dir
 ```

-Then archive should be `path/to/dir/example.com-20170101000000.zip`.
+The archive file name will be `path/to/dir/example.com-20170101000000.zip`.

 ### Restore from backup.